puyion/change_gravity/README.md

 -the main tilemap is for the actual collisions but it is hidden because the parallax backgrounds are always at the back of every object

+-added orbs that change gravity if you punch them

+-added enemy that you can't hit but it can hurt you

--punching orbs change gravity of player (blue) or enemy (red)
+-added orb that changes gravity of just the enemy

--enemies can hurt player but can be despawned by punching

--added health bar and potions to regenerate health

--player can't die yet

 CONTROLS: